ClarisAn/student-result-manager/README.md

 2. By default, the application will run on `http://localhost:5050/`.

-3. Access the application in your web browser.
+3. Access the application in your web browser or on Postman etc.

 #### docker (OPTIONAL)